 According to the Maine Supreme Court, intertidal land is owned by the upland property owner, who has the right to protect their land from rockweed harvesting.

-Planning ahead, you can notify harvesting companies that you will not allow access to your property by filling out this form and mailing it to the companies that are known to be working in the area.
-We confirmed with Acadian Seaplants representative Jacob Patryn that property owners can send an email to infomaine@acadian.ca to request no harvesting.
-He noted that no harvest notifications are acknowledged and acted upon, and there is no need for annual reminders.
+Property owners can notify harvesting companies that they will not allow access to their property by filling out this form and mailing it to the companies that are known to be working in the area.

-If you want to protect your property from unauthorized rockweed harvesting, you will need a copy of your deed proving that you own the property.
+If you want to file a complaint about unauthorized rockweed harvesting on your property, you will need a copy of your deed proving that you own the property.
 If you see unauthorized harvesting on your property, you will need photos or videos proving that this has occurred.

 To file a complaint about unauthorized harvesting, you can contact Lt Troy Dow, who is the District II (Lincolnville – Eastport) Division Head of DMR Marine Patrol.
 His office is in Lamoine and his cell number is 207-592-2925.